 It is the statutory duty of the governors to ensure that the school follows its responsibilities to meet the needs of children with SEND following the requirements of the Code of Practice 2015.
-The school has a designated SEND governor.

 Complaints

 The school works, wherever possible, in partnership with parents to ensure a collaborative approach to meeting pupils' needs.